 Women and men both view support from senior leaders as essential for success.
 Yet women report fewer interactions with those senior leaders than men do.
 They are also less likely to say that a senior leader has helped them get a promotion.

 This disparity may be caused by differences in women’s and men’s professional networks.
-Women are three times more likely to rely on a network that is mostly female.
 Because men typically hold more senior-level positions, this means women are less likely to get access to people with the clout to open doors for them.

 Carol Bartz, former CEO of Yahoo, says the issue is that “women spend more time doing and less time networking.”